SussexPsychologySoftware/Tutorials-and-Examples/Qualtrics/README.md

 const condition = "${e://Field/condition}"
 ```

 You can save things from JavaScript to Qualtrics by setting embedded data with `Qualtrics.SurveyEngine.setEmbeddedData('embedded_data_var_name', your_js_variable)`.
 To do this you will need to have created an Embedded Data variable.
 To do this, go to the 'Survey Flow' section on the left hand side of your Qualtrics survey -> 'Add New Element Here' -> 'Embedded Data' -> 'Create New Field or Choose from the Drop-Down...' and enter the name you would like for your variable.
 Don't set this value now as we will be setting it in JavaScript.
 You will need to move the variable above the question holding your JavaScript so that it is created beforehand and accessible in your script.
-For example, if you have a variable holding your data in JavaScript called `participant_data`, and you want to save this to Qualtrics using an embedded data variable you have previously created called 'task_data', the following code will do this:
+For example, if you have a variable holding your data in JavaScript called `participantData`, and you want to save this to Qualtrics using an embedded data variable you have previously created called 'task_data', the following code will do this:

 ```
-Qualtrics.SurveyEngine.setEmbeddedData('task_data', participant_data)
+Qualtrics.SurveyEngine.setEmbeddedData('task_data', participantData)
 ```

 ## Tutorial on running jsPsych in Qualtrics